 Understanding ovaries and ovulation

-The ovaries are a pair of glands that lie on either side of the uterus (womb).
+The ovaries are a pair of glands that lie on either side of the womb (uterus).
 Each ovary is about the size of a large marble.
-The ovaries make ova (eggs) and various hormones.
+The ovaries make eggs (ova) and various hormones.
 Hormones are chemicals that are made in one part of the body, pass into the bloodstream, and have an effect on other parts of the body.

-- Ovulation normally occurs once a month when you release an ovum (egg) into a Fallopian tube which lead into the uterus (womb).
+- Ovulation normally occurs once a month when you release an egg (ovum) into a Fallopian tube which leads into the uterus.
 Before an ovum is released at ovulation, it develops within a little swelling of the ovary called a follicle (like a tiny cyst).
 Each month several follicles start to develop, but normally just one fully develops and goes on to ovulate.

 - The main hormones that are made in the ovaries are oestrogen and progesterone - the main female hormones.
 These hormones help with the development of breasts, and are the main controllers of the menstrual cycle.
 The ovaries also normally make small amounts of male hormones (androgens) such as testosterone.

 Polycystic ovary syndrome (PCOS), formerly known as the Stein-Leventhal syndrome, is a condition where at least two of the following occur, and often all three: